dropwizard/metrics/docs/source/manual/servlets.rst

   * ``/threads``: ``ThreadDumpServlet``

-You will need to add your ``MetricRegistry`` and ``HealthCheckRegistry`` instances to the servlet context as an attributes named ``com.codahale.metrics.servlets.MetricsServlet.registry`` and ``com.codahale.metrics.servlets.HealthCheckServlet.registry``, respectively.
+You will need to add your ``MetricRegistry`` and ``HealthCheckRegistry`` instances to the servlet context as attributes named ``com.codahale.metrics.servlets.MetricsServlet.registry`` and ``com.codahale.metrics.servlets.HealthCheckServlet.registry``, respectively.
 You can do this using the Servlet API by extending ``AdminServletContextListener``: